World Journal of Oncology, ISSN 1920-4531 print, 1920-454X online, Open Access

 Figure 2.

-Figure 2.
-The relationship between WHO grading and RFI among all 124 patients with intracranial meningiomas.
-RFI: recurrence-free interval; WHO: World Health Organization.
+↓ Figure 3.
+The relationship between peritumoral edema (PTE) and RFI among all 124 patients with intracranial meningiomas.
+RFI: recurrence-free interval.

 Figure 3.